Mississippi WILD HOG Hunting

 Hunters will be schooled in the operation of our rifles with night vision equipment.
 Hunters will demonstrate understanding and proper weapon handling at the range, located on-site.

 Our guides will transport hunters to covered, baited stands.
 We monitor the game cameras frequently to ensure successful hunts.
+You will take your supper, snacks, and drinks with you.
+Wear your waterproof boots.
+Hogs prefer soft, wet ground, so be prepared.

-The feeders are equipped with motion-sensors that emit a small light signal to alert the hunter when hogs are present.
-Once the motion-sensor signals that game is present, the hunter then turns on the night vision scope to verify, aim, and shoot.
 HEAD SHOTS ONLY - we do not track wounded hogs at night due to safety reasons.
 If no hogs are detected at the baited stands, hunters with guides may tour the area in vehicles for signs and activity of hogs.
 Again, head shots are required for successful harvest.

 NOTE: Since wild hogs are migratory, it is possible hog presence may not be detected on a given night.
 Hunters are welcome to shoot coyotes during any hunt (in addition to hogs).
 Hunters may also take beavers or other non-regulated game.
 Of course, no turkey or deer out of season, no owls, no hawks, no buzzards, no fox, nor raccoons are allowed.